How can we help you?

 behind_text

-2.Display the list of possible image positions in one of the following ways:
+2.Open the list of possible image positions in one of the following ways:

-3.In the opened sub-menu, select the desired image position.
+3.Select the desired image position.

 Was this helpful?